NahahButt/Exam-Study-Helper-Bot/README.md

-# 📚 StudyBuddy — Exam & Study Helper Bot
+# 📚 StudyBuddy Bot
+### A Rule-Based AI Study Assistant in Python

-A rule-based AI chatbot built in Python that helps students stay on track with exams and study tasks — combining study tips, an exam countdown, a persistent to-do list, and a flashcard quiz mode.
+StudyBuddy Bot is a rule-based AI chatbot developed in Python as my first Artificial Intelligence Internship project at DecodeLabs.
+It assists students with study planning through personalized study tips, exam countdowns, task management, and flashcard-based quizzes using a simple command-line interface.

 ## ✨ Features